 The insurer sought recovery from all the risk holders including the engineer, architect, contractor, subcontractor, and even the most recent recorded tester; While the details of who paid what were not made public, we do know that the property insurer was made whole by one or more of the listed defendants.

 This flood risk is still not common knowledge, but it really should be.
 Backflow preventer manufacturers also make a flood control valve that is designed to be used in conjunction with reduced pressure zone devices.
 We've looked into what it does and wrote about the Watts model of flood control valve here.
+Some manufacturers have materials which show where they expect backflow valves to be installed - outside and above ground.
+You can see an example of this on page five of this brochure from Wilkins.

 Additionally, backflow manufacturers have made the relief valve discharge rates available to the public for all their RPZ models and sizes.
 To the right, you'll see the discharge rates for Wilkins RPZs from 1/4" to 10".
 Backflow manufacturers are making an effort to inform and prepare designers and property owners about the amount of water a relief valve can discharge.
 It's then up to engineers to design the backflow prevention solution the best way they can.